Patrycja-Pawlicka/patrycja-pawlicka.github.io/README.md

 ---

-## Inside the HTML and CSS repository, you will find projects that I have worked on while progressing through my HTML and CSS course.
+## Inside the HTML and CSS folder, you will find projects that I have worked on while progressing through my HTML and CSS course.

 These include: